-Few people envision their car accident case ending in a trial, but it often does.
+Few people envision their car accident case ending in a trial, but it sometimes does.
 Your case is filed and taken to court when the insurance company and your attorney cannot agree on a settlement.
 This happens more often than you think, particularly in cases where the medical bills are very high.
 This is one reason it is so important to hire an auto accident attorney with trial experience.

 The Jury is the Unknown Factor in Your Car Accident Case